- Feb 23

 Many people experience anxiety before speaking in front of a group or going on a date.
 If you have a social event coming up and are experiencing anxiety symptoms, you might find relief once you settle into the situation or when the event is over.

 However, about 7% of people have social anxiety disorder and experience extreme anxiety with everyday interactions.
 This disorder can interfere with a person’s life and keep them from going to work or school.
-If you think you might have social anxiety disorder, know that there’s treatment available, including counseling, medication or a combination of both.
+If you think you might have a social anxiety disorder, know that there’s treatment available, including counseling, medication or a combination of both.

 Certain medications can trigger or worsen anxiety.
 These include some asthma medications, prescription stimulants, thyroid medications and decongestants.
 If you suspect a prescription or over-the-counter medication causes you to feel anxious, speak to your doctor.
 They might recommend an alternative, decrease the dose or suggest coping strategies depending on your needs.